Increases and payment dates

 Pensions payable from the Scheme are reviewed in April each year and increased in line with the percentage increase in the Retail Prices Index (RPI) for the 12 months up to the previous September.

-This year the main annual pensions increase will be 2.4%, this will be applied with effect from Monday 6 April 2020.
-This is in line with the increase in the RPI for the 12 months up to September 2019.
+This year, the main annual pensions increase will be 1.1%.
+It will be applied with effect from Monday 12 April 2021.
+This is in line with the increase in the RPI for the 12 months up to September 2020.

 If you built up pension in the Scheme between 6 April 1978 and 5 April 1997, you may have a Guaranteed Minimum Pension (GMP) element to your pension, which is increased at a different rate.